John Barry (composer)

 Barry received awards including five Academy Awards: two for Born Free and one each for The Lion in Winter (for which he also won the first BAFTA Award for Best Film Music), Out of Africa and Dances with Wolves (both of which also won him Grammy Awards).
 He also received ten Golden Globe Award nominations, winning once for Best Original Score for Out of Africa in 1986.
 Barry completed his last film score, Enigma, in 2001 and recorded the successful album Eternal Echoes the same year.
 He then concentrated chiefly on live performances and co-wrote the music to the musical Brighton Rock in 2004 alongside Don Black.

 In 2001, Barry became a Fellow of the British Academy of Songwriters, Composers and Authors, and, in 2005, he was made a Fellow of the British Academy of Film and Television Arts.
 Barry was married four times and had four children.
 He moved to the United States in 1975 and lived there until his death in 2011.

 Biography

 Early life and education

-Barry was born John Barry Prendergast, in York, and was the son of an English mother and an Irish father.
-His mother was a classical pianist.
-His father, John Xavier "Jack" Prendergast, from Cork, was a projectionist during the silent film era, who later owned a chain of cinemas across northern England.
+Barry was born John Barry Prendergast in York, the youngest of four children.
+His mother, a classical pianist, was English; his Irish father, John Xavier "Jack" Prendergast from Cork, was a projectionist during the silent film era and later owned a chain of cinemas across northern England.
 As a result of his father's work, Barry was raised in and around cinemas in northern England and he later stated that this childhood background influenced his musical tastes and interests.
-He was the youngest of four children.
 He had two older brothers and one older sister.
-Barry was educated at St Peter's School, York, and also received composition lessons from Francis Jackson, Organist of York Minster.
+Barry was educated at Bar Convent (primary) School then St Peter's School, York, and received composition lessons from Francis Jackson, Organist of York Minster.